hmseaborn90/capstone2/tenmo-server/README/transfer/putRejectOrApprove.md

 **Data constraints**

-A transfer can have one of three statuses ["Pending", "Approved", "Rejected"]
+A transferDetail can have one of three statuses ["Pending", "Approved", "Rejected"]

 ```json
 {